 Under normal circumstances, the trust invests at least 80% of the value of its assets in dividendpaying equity securities of small- and mid-capitalization companies.
 The sponsor uses Russell Investment's designations of market capitalization when selecting securities.
 The trust intends to invest in companies that have historically increased their dividends.
 The sponsor believes that dividends are often a good indicator of a corporation's current financial condition and, furthermore, may signal management's belief in a profitable future for the corporation.
-As a result of this strategy, the trust is concentrated in the financial sector.
+As a result of this strategy, the trust is concentrated in the financial sector and invests significantly in the industrials sector.